mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2013-07-31-introduction-tool-guide.md

 Well there you have it.
 I hope this has served as a good introduction to Paper by 53, how to use the  tools, the gestures, and a taste of what is possible with the app.

-{% include support.html %}

 [^opaque]: Not transparent or translucent; impenetrable to light; not allowing light to pass through.

 [^pure-color]: I define pure as matching the color selected in the mixer.
 Many of the tools have a hint of translucency to them and need 2-3 layers to match exactly.

 [^pen-lettering]: I suppose I could break the creative flow and switch to a traditional capacitive stylus for just lettering if I wanted to continue using the fountain pen.
-Nah...
+Nah…

 [^ios-zoom]: The iPad has a system wide zoom feature that allows you to enlarge the screen by 3 finger tapping it.
 To activate, go to **Settings** > **General**.
 Tap on **Accessibility** and then turn on **Zoom**.